Candace Bushnell: Career

-At the age of 19, Bushnell moved to New York City and sold a children's story (which was never published) to Simon & Schuster.
+At age 19, Bushnell moved to New York City and sold a children's story (which was never published) to Simon & Schuster.
 She continued writing and worked as a freelance journalist for various publications, struggling to make ends meet for many years.
 Bushnell began writing for The New York Observer in 1993.
-She created a humorous column for the paper (1994–1996) called "Sex and the City".
-The column was based on her own personal dating experiences and those of her friends.
-In 1997, Bushnell's columns were published in an anthology, also called Sex and the City, and soon after became the basis for the popular HBO television series sharing the same name.
-The series aired from 1998 through 2004, and starred Sarah Jessica Parker as Carrie Bradshaw, a socially active New York City sex and lifestyles columnist, a character whom Bushnell has stated was her alter ego.
+She created a humorous column for the paper (1994–1996) called "Sex and the City", based on her dating experiences and those of her friends.
+In 1997, Bushnell's columns were published in an anthology, also called Sex and the City, and soon became the basis for the popular HBO television series of the same name.
+The series aired from 1998 to 2004, and starred Sarah Jessica Parker as Carrie Bradshaw, a socially active New York City sex and lifestyles columnist, a character whom Bushnell has said was her alter ego.
 The series entered syndication and was also made into two films: Sex and the City (2008) and Sex and the City 2 (2010).
-A third film was announced in December 2016, but was ultimately cancelled and replaced by the sequel miniseries, And Just Like That…, on HBO Max.
-Bushnell went on to publish several international and The New York Times Bestselling novels, including Four Blondes, Trading Up, Lipstick Jungle and One Fifth Avenue.
+A third film was announced in December 2016, but was canceled and replaced by the sequel miniseries And Just Like That…, on HBO Max.
+Bushnell went on to publish several international and The New York Times bestselling novels including Four Blondes, Trading Up, Lipstick Jungle and One Fifth Avenue.

 In 2005, Bushnell served as one of three judges for the reality television show Wickedly Perfect on CBS.
-Bushnell began hosting a live weekly talk show on Sirius Satellite Radio in 2007.
+She began hosting a live weekly talk show on Sirius Satellite Radio in 2007.
 The show, called "Sex, Success and Sensibility," was canceled in late 2008 after the merger of Sirius and XM Satellite Radio, when Bushnell was asked to continue the show with a 50% pay cut and refused.
-She is the winner of the 2006 Matrix Award for books, and a recipient of the Albert Einstein Spirit of Achievement Award.
-In 2009 she wrote a web series, The Broadroom, a comedic series about women over 40 dealing with workplace issues, starring Jennie Garth which was created in partnership with the magazine publisher Meredith Corporation's Meredith 360 division.
+Bushnell won the 2006 Matrix Award for books, and the Albert Einstein Spirit of Achievement Award.
+In 2009 she wrote a comedic web series, The Broadroom, about women over 40 dealing with workplace issues.
+It starred Jennie Garth and was created in partnership with the magazine publisher Meredith Corporation's Meredith 360 division.

-Bushnell's 2005 novel, Lipstick Jungle, was adapted for television and aired on NBC in 2008.
-The series Lipstick Jungle starred Brooke Shields in the leading role, and ran for 20 episodes.
-In 2009, she wrote articles for Meredith's More magazine.
+Bushnell's 2005 novel Lipstick Jungle was adapted for television and aired on NBC in 2008.
+The series Lipstick Jungle starred Brooke Shields and ran for 20 episodes.
+In 2009, Bushnell wrote articles for Meredith's More magazine.

-Bushnell was contracted by HarperCollins in 2008 to write a series of two books for young adults, about the high school years of Sex and the City character Carrie Bradshaw.
-The first of these, The Carrie Diaries, was published in April 2010.
-The other, Summer and the City (Carrie Diaries Series #2), was published in April 2011.
+In 2008, HarperCollins contracted Bushnell to write two books for young adults about Carrie Bradshaw's high school years.
+The first of these, The Carrie Diaries, was published in 2010.
+The other, Summer and the City (Carrie Diaries Series #2), was published in 2011.
 The Carrie Diaries was a number one New York Times Bestseller.